OmarRebai/PharmaceuticalSupplyChain/README.md

 With the contracts deployed and the client running, you can interact with the Pharmaceutical Supply Chain.
 Monitor and trace transactions using the provided features.

-## Contribution Guidelines

-We welcome contributions!
-If you'd like to contribute to the project, please follow these guidelines:
-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Ensure your code follows the project's coding standards.
-- Submit a pull request.

-## License

-This project is licensed under the [Your License Name] License - see the **[LICENSE.md](LICENSE.md)** file for details.

 ## Acknowledgments

 - [Remix IDE](https://remix.ethereum.org/)